-Appeal Board members are appointed by the Association of the British Pharmaceutical Industry (ABPI) Board.
+Appeal Board members are appointed by the Association of the British Pharmaceutical Industry (ABPI) Board with appointment decisions formally delegated to the ABPI Governance Committee from May 2024.
 Independent members are appointed by the ABPI Board following consultation with the Medicines and Healthcare Products Regulatory Agency (MHRA) (Paragraph 3.1 of the Prescription Medicines Code of Practice Authority (PMCPA) Constitution and Procedure).
 In addition, for certain independent members, professional organisations are consulted as noted above.
 (Paragraph 3.2 of the Constitution and Procedure).
+There is also a list of persons approved for co-option to the Code of Practice Appeal Board, so as to enable a quorum to be achieved.
+Co-optable members from industry are appointed by the ABPI Board.
+Previous industry and independent members may also be co-opted.